 Teens See Parents Drinking at Home

-Parents over 21 can absolutely have a drink and don’t have to hide it.
+Parents over 21 can absolutely have a drink, and don’t have to hide it.
 Additionally, responsible behavior about alcohol can actually set a good example for children.
 So, when young adults turn 21 and can legally choose to have a drink, they know what responsible behavior looks like.
 For example, when the family goes out to a restaurant, make a point of saying that Dad is going to have a non-alcoholic drink with dinner; because he’s driving home.

 Part of having alcohol in your home is the responsibility of reducing teen temptation and access.
 First, set a clear zero-tolerance policy for underage drinking in your family.
 Then, keep tabs on what alcoholic beverages are in your home.
 Are cans of beer missing from the refrigerator in the garage?
 Did a bottle of vodka that you rarely drink go missing from the top shelf of the pantry?
 Are bottles of alcohol at the same level you left them?
 All parents want to trust their kids, but you can help them make good choices by eliminating temptation.

 Let’s face it, the teenage years are a roller coaster of hormones and emotions.
 One minute your teen is on cloud nine because he scored the winning goal in a big soccer game, and the next day he’s completely overwhelmed by an upcoming math test.
-He may think alcohol is the answer to numbing those feelings of depression or chasing the high of being the team hero.
+He may think alcohol is the answer for numbing those feelings of depression or chasing the high of being the team hero.
 It is important to help your teens establish healthy coping strategies and outlets for fun and excitement.

 Recognize the Signs of Teen Alcohol Use